 The State Contracting Manual, the Public Contract Code section applicable to contracts for services, and GC section 19130 should be reviewed when a department is considering contracting with a collection agency.
-Any contract made with a collection agency must specify that all funds collected on behalf of a department will be remitted to that department.
+Any contract made with a collection agency must specify that all funds collected on behalf of an agency/department will be remitted to that department.
 The collection agency can then be paid in one of several ways for its services - by a set fee per collection, on an hourly basis, or on a percentage basis, in arrears, based on services rendered.

-NONEMPLOYEE ACCOUNTS RECEIVABLE (Revised 06/2016)
+COLLECTING NON-EMPLOYEE ACCOUNTS RECEIVABLE 8293.1

+(Revised 10/2020 and renumbered from 8776.6)

-Prior to assigning the debt to a collection agency, departments are required by law to notify the debtor in writing at the address of record that the alleged AR debt will be turned over for private collection unless the debt is paid or appealed within a specified time period.
+Prior to assigning the debt to a collection agency, agency/departments are required by law to notify the debtor in writing at the address of record that the alleged AR debt will be turned over for private collection unless the debt is paid or appealed within a specified time period.

-Sale of ARs—Departments are authorized to sell ARs to private persons or entities.
-Departments will record the net income from the sale in their accounting records.
-Specific accounting entries for the sale of ARs are detailed in SAM section 10536, Standard Entry No. 36.
+Sale of ARs—Agencies/departments are authorized to sell ARs to private persons or entities.
+Agencies/departments will record the net income from the sale in their accounting records.
+Specific accounting entries for the sale of ARs are detailed in SAM section 10536.

-Prior to selling the debt, departments are required by law to notify the debtor in writing, at the address of record, that the alleged AR debt will be turned over for private collection unless the debt is paid or appealed within a specified time period.
+Prior to selling the debt, agencies/departments are required by law to notify the debtor in writing, at the address of record, that the alleged AR debt will be turned over for private collection unless the debt is paid or appealed within a specified time period.

-Departments will select the collection actions that are likely to generate the highest net income and do not compromise future state income collections.
-In addition, departments should consult with the Franchise Tax Board or any other state department that has successfully established an effective AR collection system to develop methods for improving their collection rate.
+Agencies/departments will select the collection actions that are likely to generate the highest net income and do not compromise future state income collections.
+In addition, agencies/departments should consult with the Franchise Tax Board or any other state agency/department that has successfully established an effective AR collection system to develop methods for improving their collection rate.

-NONEMPLOYEE ACCOUNTS RECEIVABLE (Revised 06/2016)
+COLLECTING NON-EMPLOYEE ACCOUNTS RECEIVABLE 8293.1

-Discharge from Accountability

-If all reasonable collection procedures do not result in payment, departments may request discharge from accountability of uncollectable amounts due from private entities.
-Departments will review their AR, no less than quarterly, to identify receivables for discharge.
-If departments have identified receivables for discharge, departments will file an Application for Discharge from Accountability form, STD.
-27, with the SCO, Division of Accounting and Reporting.
-Applications for Discharge from Accountability of uncollectable amounts of more than $10,000 will be filed separately from applications for amounts of $10,000 or less.
-The $10,000 amount applies to the total of all amounts owed by the debtor, not to each invoice.
-The application for discharge shall include:

-Statement of the nature of the amount due

-Name(s) of the person(s) liable

-Estimated cost of collection

-Any other fact(s) supporting the request, including offset attempts (See SAM section 8790)

-If the discharge from accountability is due to bankruptcy, the supporting documentation must include a copy of the court’s final discharge of the debtor and evidence that the specific department is included in the petition for bankruptcy.

-Signature, phone number, printed name, and title of person completing the STD.
-27
+(Revised 10/2020 and renumbered from 8776.6)

+(Content deleted and added to new section 8295)